peznauts/octahe.swift/README.md

 RUN  dnf install -y curl
 ```

-The optional `--via` flag can be used to specify the "bastion" used to transport the connection.
+The optional `--via` flag can be used to specify the "bastion" used to transport a connection.
 This provides the means to proxy a connection through another node into an environment.
 The syntax
 for the `--via` optional argument follows the same mechanics as the `TO` verb; the `--via` argument
 can accept the "name" of a given host.